CClemensJr/AsyncInn/README.md

 	1. Click on green "Clone or download" button.
 	2. Click on the clipboard.
 	3. Clone the repository to your projects folder.
-	4. Open the project in Visual Studio
+	4. Open the project in Visual Studio.
-	5. Run the application
+	5. Run the application.
 ```

 ## author